 The Campus

-Campus Information Services .......(715) 836-2637 toll-free (888) 463-6893

 Parking and Transportation Services: The University of Wisconsin-Eau Claire, like other colleges and universities finds parking to be an everpresent and evolving challenge.
 Parking and Transportation Services, in cooperation with students, faculty, and administrators, strives to find an equitable way to manage the limited number of parking spaces available to all members of the University Community.
 Therefore, parking policies and regulations at UW-Eau Claire are aimed at easing the parking crunch on campus and in the neighborhoods adjacent to the campus.
 These policies and regulations are part of an overall parking plan, which incorporates a multifaceted approach to managing the limited number of parking spaces available on campus.
 It includes a differentiated pricing system for parking permits, significant penalties for violations, and a free city-wide transit service.
-Detailed and current parking information can be obtained from Parking and Transportation Services, Schneider 106, (715) 836-2002, or parking@uwec.edu.
+Detailed and current parking information can be obtained from Parking and Transportation Services, Schneider 106, 715-836-2002, or parking@uwec.edu.

 Visitor Parking: Visitors to campus should stop at the Visitor Center to receive a guest parking permit and directions to various campus and city destinations.
 Located at the corner of Park and Roosevelt Avenues on lower campus, the Visitor Center also offers reserved parking with 24-hour advance notice.
-For reservations and detailed information, call the Visitor Center at (715) 836-2544.
+For reservations and detailed information, call the Visitor Center at 715-836-2544.

-Visiting the Campus: Conducted tours may be arranged through the Office of Admissions (715) 836-5415.
+Visiting the Campus: Conducted tours may be arranged through the Office of Admissions at 715-836-5415.
 An overview of the campus can be seen through a three-dimensional model of buildings and grounds located in the breezeway between Schofield Hall and the Old Library building.
-Visitors may obtain a brochure describing the campus and its facilities from the Campus Information Services, east lobby, Davies Center or from the Visitor Center.
+Visitors may obtain a brochure describing the campus and its facilities from the Service Center, in the east lobby of Davies Center, or from the Visitor Center.

 ADMINISTRATIVE OFFICES

-Chancellor, Provost/Vice Chancellor,

-Assistant Chancellors Schofield Hall

-Admissions Schofield 112

-Registrar

--0

 COLLEGE OFFICES

 College of Arts and Sciences Schofield 138

-College of Business Schneider 110
+College of Business

-College of Education and Human Sciences Brewer 153
+College of Education and Human Sciences Centennial Hall 3015

-College of Nursing and Health Sciences
+College of Nursing and Health Sciences Nursing 103

 DEPARTMENT OFFICES

 The office addresses of department chairs are listed in the departmental sections of the catalog.

 AUDITORIUMS, THEATRES, etc.